 Potential Long Term Impact

 MEDRIX focuses on providing real solutions and resources as well as local sustainability.
 The dedication of local Vietnamese officials who maintain existing water systems ensures that MEDRIX can focus on expanding water safety into rural areas.
 Benefits continue far into the future and multiply exponentially as children bring their new-found knowledge of safe water home to their families and encourage further hygiene education.
-MEDRIX sponsored installation of 10 complete water systems in 2013.
+MEDRIX has sponsored installation of 15 complete water systems.